How to Use the UDS Interface

 |Open the Tools Menu and select Driver Mode

-If you had paused Driver before switching to Surveyor then the simulation will be paused and the Paused message will appear on the screen.
-Hit the P key to resume.
+If the Paused option is ON in Surveyor mode (the default condition unless you have turned it OFF) then the simulation will be paused and the Paused message will appear on the screen when you switch to Driver mode.
+Hit the P key to Unpause and resume the simulation.

 |If you decide to save your Surveyor edits and select the option to